Modularity of Relatively Rational Vertex Algebras and Fusion Rules of Principal Affine W-Algebras: Modular Invariance of Vertex Algebra Characters

+whenever the series on the right hand side converges. \end{defn} We remark that in general the conformal weight $\D(u)$ of a vector $u \in V$ and its conformal modes $u_n$ depend on the conformal structure $\om(\sigma)$.
+However for $u \in V^{\text{ne}}$ the conformal weight and modes coincide with those defined relative to $\om$, while for $u \in V^{(\alpha)}$, for $\alpha \neq 0$, the supertrace functions $F_M(\tau, z | u)$ vanishes.
+Therefore, although multiple conformal structures figure in the arguments of this section, we freely assume $u \in V^{\text{ne}}$, and we write $\D(u)$ and $u_n$ without risk of confusion.

 In this section we apply Theorem \ref{JVEtheorem} to prove convergence of the series defining $F_M$ for $h$-stable irreducible $M$, and to compute the modular transformations of $F_M$.
 To make the connection with Theorem \ref{JVEtheorem} we introduce certain twisted supertrace functions $G_M$. \begin{defn} Let $V$, $\om$, $h$, $u$, and $M$ be as in Definition \ref{F.definition}.
-Put
+For all $\ell \in \Q$, and all $\sigma \in \Q_{>0}$ sufficiently small that $(V, \om(\sigma))$ be conformal and rational, we define